Betting on the beaten up? Investors pin hopes on stocks in Europe, Japan

 JAPAN INFLOWS

-A weakening yen is also drawing attention to Japan, where the TOPIX index gained 5 percent in the third quarter compared with just 0.6 percent for both the S&P 500 and the European index.
+A weakening yen is also drawing attention to Japan, where the TOPIX index gained 5 percent in the third quarter compared with just 0.6 percent for both the S&P 500 and the European index .FTEU3.

 Global equity flows still show inflows into Japan, totaling $14.1 billion this year, through to Oct.
 21, compared with $41.1 billion in the same period in 2013, EPFR data show.